tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

  **Answer**: Block hashes.

-Point out that addresses are actually derived from hashing as well, but are not purely hashes as they will learn later today.
+Point out that addresses are actually derived from hashing as well, but are not purely hashed as they will learn later today.

 Answer any questions before moving on.